ash/raku-course/essentials/scalar-variables/exercises/greet-a-person/index.md

 Write a program that does the following two actions:

 1. Asks the user for their name.
-2. Prints a message `Hello, Name!`, where `Name` is the named that was just entered.
+2. Prints a message `Hello, Name!`, where `Name` is the name that was just entered.

 In this program, please use variables.